azen-sh/azen-sh/README.md

 ]
 ```

-Graph results are memories that share entities with the vector matches (e.g. both mention "italian food").
+Graph results are memories that share extracted entities with the vector matches.
 They're appended with a discounted score and tagged `source: "graph"`.
-To disable graph expansion, pass `includeGraph=false`.
+To disable graph expansion, pass `"includeGraph": false` in the body.

 ### List memories